BetaNYC/About/README.md

 The **Freedom to Collaborate** stands for the ideal that participatory democracy is not centralized.
 Regardless of status and interface, we must have the ability to engage with our government, wherever and whenever.
 We must have the power to effect change and be a government by the people, for the people, for the 21st Century.

-## Programs
+## Active Programs

-A **Beta Academy** that combines the best civic design, technology, and open data practices into a practical curriculum for passionate residents, community board members, and policy makers.

-A **fellowship** program that works with Borough President Offices, City Council Members, and Community Boards to improve engagement and digital inclusion.
+The **NYC Civic Innovation Fellowship** program that works with Borough President Offices, City Council Members, and Community Boards to improve engagement and digital inclusion.

-**BetaLab** - a digital services agency dedicated to building open technology, hosting civic engagement events, and rethinking the current procurement process.
+NYC’s **BetaLab** a digital services agency dedicated to building open technology, hosting civic engagement events, and rethinking the current procurement process.

 A thriving **Brigade** of community members who provide verified, skilled community service.

+## Developing Programs

+A **Academy** that combines the best civic design, technology, and open data practices into a practical curriculum for passionate residents, community board members, and policy makers.

 ## About

 **BetaNYC Online**
 * BetaNYC Landing Page < http://beta.nyc/ >
 * Blog < http://betanyc.tumblr.com >